Yenis/01-yahooScraperApp/README.md

 Just some simple documentation on how I ran the application and how it's supposed to behave.
+IMPORTANT: Code in the practiceCode and productionCode folders isn't used by the program.
+It's included only for demonstration purposes, and as an example on how my code evolved during production.

 Everything begins with npm install, and npm run start...
 But wait until the message Database is Ready is returned, before going to localhost:3000
 ![after it says database ready](https://user-images.githubusercontent.com/22280179/143175011-f2763e10-784a-479f-987e-1b5050042701.png)